Travel Information Nepal

 Visas and Permits

-Travelers should bring prescribed medicine.
-Common medicine for stomach problems, headache, and malaria is available in Kathmandu but may still bring them.
-Medicine is usually not available in remote areas.
-So necessary medicine is advisable to carry with you.
-Before going to Nepal, it is advised to get injection against typhoid, meningitis and hepatitis.
-Malaria is not a problem in the higher area of Nepal, but can be found at the lower.
+Travelers should bring their own prescribed medicine.
+Common medicine for stomach problems, headaches, and malaria is easily available but still may bring your own.
+Some medicines are usually not available in remote areas.
+So bring the necessary medicines along with you.
+It is highly advised to get an injection against typhoid, meningitis, and hepatitis before getting into Nepal.
+Malaria is not a problem in the higher area of Nepal but can be found at the lower altitudes.
 Please consult your doctor for more information.

 Altitude problem: Often known as acute mountain sickness, is particularly a matter of important medical consideration while trekking the Himalayas.
 Altitude sickness means the effect of altitude on those who ascend too rapidly to elevations above 3000 meters.
-Symptoms like headache, nausea, shortness of breath; fatigue etc can be encountered as initials of the sickness.
-The major information source on prevention and treatment of the sickness can be obtained from following links or consult your doctor.
+Symptoms like headache, nausea, shortness of breath, fatigue, etc. can be encountered as initials of the sickness.
+The major information source on prevention and treatment of the sickness can be obtained from the following links or consult your doctor.

 Visit this site for helpful Medical advice in visiting Nepal http://www.ciwec-clinic.com/

-It is difficult to generalize the climate and best time to visit Nepal due to altitude variation.
-In the main October-November is the start of the dry season and is in many ways the best time of year: the weather is balmy, the air is clean, visibility is perfect and the country is lush following the monsoon.
-February-April, the tail end of the dry season, is the second-best period: visibility is not so good because of dust, but the weather is warm and many of Nepal’s wonderful wild flowers are in bloom.
-In December and January the climate and visibility are good but it can be chilly and discouraged from trekking.
-The rest of the year is fairly unpleasant for traveling: May and early June are generally too hot and dusty for comfort, and the monsoon from mid-June to September obscures the mountains in cloud and turns trails and roads to mud.
+Perhaps the best time to visit Nepal is the Fall and Spring.
+During October-November, the weather is balmy, the air is clean, visibility is perfect, and the country is lush following the monsoon.
+February-April, the tail end of the dry season, is the second-best period: visibility is not good because of dust, but the weather is warm, and many of Nepal’s wildflowers are in bloom.
+In December and January, the climate and visibility are good but it can be chilly and discouraged from trekking.
+The rest of the year is fairly unpleasant for traveling: May and early June are generally too hot and dusty for comfort, and the monsoon from mid-June to September obscures the mountains in clouds and turns the trails and roads to mud.

-Major International currencies such as the US dollar and pounds sterling are readily accepted, and the Indian rupee is also considered a ‘hard’ currency.
-If you’re trekking, take enough small-denomination cash with you to last the whole trek.
+Major International currencies such as the US dollar, pounds sterling, Euro, Swiss Frank, Australian dollar are readily accepted.
+If you’re trekking, take enough small-denomination cash in local currency with you to last the whole trek.

 Book & Readings:

-Tipping is becoming fairly common in upmarket restaurants in Kathmandu, so leave around 10% of the bill if service was good.
-There’s no need to tip in cheaper establishments or to tip taxi drivers.
-Porters on treks, however, should be tipped around Rs 100 per day.
+Tipping is becoming fairly common in upmarket restaurants in Nepal, so leave around 10% of the bill if service was good.
+There’s no need to tip in cheaper establishments or taxi drivers.
+Guides and Porters on treks, however, should be tipped around 5-7 dollars per day.
 Bargaining is commonplace in markets and tourist shops, but treat it as a form of polite social discourse rather than a matter of life and death.

 Visiting a Temple

-Always walk clockwise around Buddhist stupas, chortens or mani walls.
-Always remove your shoes before entering a Buddhist or Hindu temple or sanctuary.
+Always walk clockwise around Buddhist stupas, chortens, or mani walls.
+Remove your shoes before entering a Buddhist or Hindu temple or sanctuary.
 You may also have to remove any items made from leather, such as belts and bags.
-Many Hindu temples do not permit westerners to enter.
+Most Hindu temples do not permit westerners to enter.

 It’s the custom to give a white scarf or Khata to a Buddhist abbot when you are introduced.
 The honorific title Rimpoche is usually bestowed on abbots.
 The scarves can easily be found at Tibetan shops.